 After two amazing days at Kalkarindji, the CRCAH-MADE team followed the Freedom Festival to Daguragu for the final morning program.

 Having seen many images of Wattie Creek over the years, we were prepared for it to be special - but nothing prepared us for how beautiful it actually is.
-On the banks of the creek we recorded some footage with the water running behind us and the sky full of bird life.
-As the sun went up into the air the local kids piled down to the river for their morning swim - ruining most of our takes in the best way imaginable.
+On the banks of the creek we stood with the water running behind us and the sky full of bird life.

 It is was here that Vincent Lingiari famously led his people after they had endured a difficult wet season camping on the banks of the Victoria River.
 As he later explained, in marching to Wattie Creek Lingiari and the Gurindji were reclaiming control of their traditional lands.
 'I got stories from my old father or grandpa that the land belonged to me, belonged to Aboriginal man, before all the horses and cattle came onto that land.
 That's what I bin keep it on my mind.
 I've still got that on my mind'.

 All these years later we sat for a long time by Wattie Creek, thinking of old Vincent, the bravery of the Gurindji people in coming here, and the important of that act in reshaping the course of Australian history.

 At Daguragu Keir took part in a panel on the future of Indigenous education in the Daguragu Hall, beneath beautiful painted panels depicting scenes from the Walk Off.
 In the meantime I spoke across the road with the brilliant Peter Hudson and Shirley Hardy-Rix in one of those sessions that could have gone for hours.